Pope-elect Stephen

-Pope-elect Stephen (Latin: Stephanus; 7th or 8th century — 25 March 752), before 1961 previously known as Pope Stephen II, was a Roman cardinal-priest and presbyter selected on 22 March 752 to succeed Pope Zachary.
+Pope-elect Stephen (Latin: Stephanus; 7th century — 26 March 752), before 1961 previously known as Pope Stephen II, was a Roman cardinal-priest and presbyter selected on 23 March 752 to succeed Pope Zachary.
 Because he died before his episcopal consecration, Stephen is merely considered a pope-elect rather than a legitimate pope.

 He is one of two "popes-elect" of the Catholic Church, the other being Pope-elect Celestine II.
 (Note: Cardinal Teobaldo Boccapecci was elected Pope in 1124, taking the name Celestine II; however, he resigned before his consecration due to political infighting and to prevent a schism.
 He is often acknowledged as "Pope-elect Celestine II".)

 Life

 Although not much is known surrounding his life, Stephen was born in Rome (then part of the Exarchate of Ravenna) in the Byzantine Empire during either the seventh or eighth century.
 He was baptised into the state religion of Christianity; later in life, he was ordained as a priest in the Diocese of Rome, serving as a presbyter.

 In 745, Stephen was made a cardinal-priest by Pope Zachary, one of the twenty-two cardinals he created.
 His titular church was San Crisogono, where he would serve until 752.